Local authority search explained

 Official local authority search cost and turnaround

-Official searches will cost you anywhere between £50 and £250, depending on the local authority.
-If you are required to carry out additional searches as suggested by your conveyancer, it will cost you in addition to the official search cost.
+Official searches will cost you anywhere between £50 and £250, depending on the Local Authority.
+If you are required to carry out additional searches as suggested by your conveyancer, those will have an additional cost.

-There is another way of obtaining information that is much quicker and cheaper.
-It is called the personal local authority search.
-However, before we get to it, here are a few tips on speeding up the official local authority search process.
+There is another way of obtaining information that is much quicker and cheaper - the personal local authority search.

-How to speed up official local authority search?
+How to speed up an official local authority search?

 An amazing one-third of property transactions fall through due to delays in the conveyancing process.
 The key to avoiding delays is acting swiftly and choosing a proactive conveyancer.
-As soon as your offer has been accepted, instruct your conveyancer to start the local authority search.
+As soon as your offer has been accepted, instruct your conveyancer to start the searches.

-A personal local authority search (also called regulated searches) is carried out by agencies (often referred to as private search companies) that works independently of the local council.
+Personal local authority searches (also called regulated searches) are carried out by agencies (often referred to as private search companies) that work independently of the local council.

 These private search companies often have specific information accuracy insurance policies and employer error liability.
-Consequently, many solicitors’ advise and recommend personal local authority searches.
+Consequently, many solicitors advise to obtain and recommend personal local authority searches.

-However, some prefer official local authority searches and believe it emphasises comprehensibility, local authority liability, and regulatory Search Code compliance over return speed.
+However, some prefer official searches and believe it emphasises comprehensibility, local authority liability, and regulatory Search Code compliance over return speed.

 Nevertheless, many industry veterans now agree that the accuracy and standard of personal search reports have risen significantly and that private search companies offer a greater level of control, accountability, and flexibility than official local authority searches.

-If you are getting a mortgage, your mortgage lender will determine whether an official local authority search is required, or a personal local authority search will suffice.
+If you are getting a mortgage, your mortgage lender will determine whether an official search is required, or a personal one will suffice.

 You can check the Council of Mortgage Lender’s Handbook to see which type of local authority searches each individual mortgage lender accepts.